Expocenter of Ukraine: History

+Kyiv City Council and public organizations proposed to create several important objects there.
 On July 6, 2018 the exhibition center celebrated its 60th anniversary of the opening.
-The staff of the expo center was greeted by the head of the State Administration Ivan Kutsyk.
+The staff of the expo center was greeted by the head of the State Management of Affairs Ivan Kutsyk.

 Infrastructure

 The Expocenter complex includes 180 buildings and structures.
-20 buildings have the status of architectural and urban monuments of local significance of Ukraine – the entrance propylaea, the main pavilion and several other pavilions, the buildings of restaurants "Spring" and "Summer", greenhouse, two kiosks, four fountains and a water tower.
+20 buildings have the status of architectural and urban monuments of local significance of Ukraine – the entrance propylaea, the main pavilion and numerous other pavilions, the buildings of restaurants "Spring" and "Summer", greenhouse, two kiosks, four fountains and a water tower.

 The total area of the National Complex of the Expocenter of Ukraine is 286.3 hectares and it ranks the Expocenter fifth in the world among the largest exhibition centers on the planet after Moscow, Hanover, Milan and Frankfurt.
 It is the greenest expo center in the world in terms of forest park area.

 About 100 exhibition events are held annually at the exhibition areas of the Expocenter of Ukraine, half of which are international and national specialized exhibitions, the rest – exhibition and presentation, business, corporate, sports, holiday events.
 Exhibitors from 25 countries take part in the exhibitions of the Expocenter every year.